 Abusive Parents: In the backstory of both main characters, with the sole exception of Roarke's real mother, who died soon after he was born.

-Big Brother Instinct - Roarke tends to harbor protective instincts toward Eve's female colleagues, though they're not particularly weak.
-This is probably due to dead little sister, below.
+Big Brother Instinct: Roarke tends to harbor protective instincts toward Eve's female colleagues, though they're not particularly weak.
+This is probably due to his Dead Little Sister, below.

 Harm Eve and after the NYPSD makes your life a living hell, Roarke will show you new types of pain.
 The same applies for harming Roarke where Eve is concerned.